codeceptjs/CodeceptJS/docs/helpers/Playwright.md

 -   `manualStart`:  - do not start browser before a test, start it manually inside a helper with `this.helpers["Playwright"]._startBrowser()`.
 -   `chromium`: (optional) pass additional chromium options
 -   `electron`: (optional) pass additional electron options
+-   `channel`: (optional) While Playwright can operate against the stock Google Chrome and Microsoft Edge browsers available on the machine.
+In particular, current Playwright version will support Stable and Beta channels of these browsers.
+See [Google Chrome & Microsoft Edge][4].

 #### Video Recording Customization